 (Left: un-polarized.
 Right: polarized.)

-It almost goes without saying that if your subject is repeatedly depicted against an empty blue sky, a circular polarizer is a great tool to have.
+It almost goes without saying that if your subjects are all depicted against an empty blue sky, then a circular polarizer is a great tool to have.
 Even if the subject is not at a perfect 90-degree angle from the sun in your photos, if there is water or anything else then you’ll often still get some beautiful deep blues, greens, etc.

 Huntington Beach Air Show, California, 2017